Overcoming the Shadow of Mini Stroke: Journey Of Recovery

 Comorbidity Management

-Elderly individuals may have multiple chronic health conditions, such as diabetes, heart disease, and arthritis.
+Older folks might be dealing with a mix of long-term issues like diabetes, heart trouble, or arthritis.
 Managing these conditions alongside recovery requires careful coordination among healthcare providers.

 Physical Limitations